 How and why do species assemble in space and time?
 These questions are foundational to community ecology and provide the overarching framework for my research program.
 I use rigorous observational and experimental field studies, complemented by targeted laboratory and greenhouse experiments, to answer fundamental questions about the ways that human-mediated environmental change (e.g., invasive species, land use changes, urbanization, climate change, etc.) and natural environmental gradients (e.g., latitude, elevation, nutrient subsidies, isolation, microhabitats, temperature, etc.) affect the composition and structure of organismal communities and the ecological functions they perform.
-My work ultimately informs conservation and monitoring programs in diverse ecosystems.

-My earlier work in the Arctic seeded in me a passion for studying diversity in rugged, remote landscapes, so I am excited to continue my work in this challenging and beatiful new coastal system.
+My earlier work in the Arctic seeded in me a passion for studying diversity in rugged, remote landscapes, so I am excited to continue my work in this challenging and beautiful new coastal system.

 My doctoral studies at McGill University took me to Arctic Canada, a region of tremendous social and ecological significance facing serious environmental threats.
 Despite the fact that arthropods are critical components of northern ecosystems and perform many important ecological functions, they are poorly understood.